tannpv/react-adminlte-clean-arch/TRANSLATION-SETUP.md

 This script will:
 - Create language entries for English, Spanish, and French
-- Import all translation keys from the JSON files
+- Import hardcoded translation keys and values
 - Generate MD5 hashes for translation keys
 - Store translations in the database

 ## Frontend Setup

-### 1. Translation Files
+### 1. Server-Only Translations
-Translation files are located in:
-- `admin/src/shared/translations/en.json`
-- `admin/src/shared/translations/es.json`
-- `admin/src/shared/translations/fr.json`
+The translation system now uses **server-only translations** from the database.
+Local JSON files have been removed to ensure consistency and centralized management.

 ### 2. Usage
-The translation system works with a fallback hierarchy:
+The translation system works with a simple fallback:

 1. **Backend API** - Primary source (from database)
-2. **Local JSON** - Fallback when backend is unavailable
-3. **English JSON** - Fallback for missing translations
-4. **Original Key** - Final fallback
+2. **Original Key** - Fallback if translation not found

 ### 3. Components
 - `useTranslation` hook - Main translation functionality